The Canadian Transcontinental

 A Bucket List Tour.

 The Canadian Transcontinental Tour (TCT) is a modern interpretation of the classic bucket list ride to bicycle across North America.
-With busy lives and modern demands, this modernized TCT allows riders to bike this 7,200K route in 3 Stages conducted over three consecutive years.
+With busy lives and modern demands, this modernized TCT allows riders to bike this 4,500 mile (7,200 km) route in 3 Stages conducted over three consecutive years.
 In other words, each year the tour covers a third of the route.
 The TCT is a small group fully supported tour with lodging, meals, luggage transport, and SAG support.
 Groups range from 4 to 10 riders.
-Each year riders are on the route from late June to mid July.
-Of course on Canada Day!
+Each year riders start the route from Canada Day!

 The Route

-TCT begins on the Pacific coast at mile Zero of the Trans-Canada Highway on Vancouver Island and traverses east over the snow capped Canadian Rockies, the sun baked Great Plains, the rocky shores along the Great Lakes, along the St. Lawrence, through the Maritimes and quaint seaside villages as you make your way to the Atlantic on Cape Breton Island.
-Here you can opt to continue to St. Johns and the eastern end of the Canadian Transcontinental Highway!
+TCT begins on the Pacific coast at mile Zero of the Trans-Canada Highway on Vancouver Island and traverses east over the snow capped Canadian Rockies, across the endless horizon of the Great Plains, along the rocky shores the Great Lakes and the banks of the St. Lawrence, through the seaside villages of the Maritimes where you reach the Atlantic on Cape Breton Island.
+Here you can opt to continue to St. Johns on Newfoundland and mile Zero at the eastern end of the Canadian Transcontinental Highway!

-Each Stage consists of 19-22 riding days with a daily average of 100-115 km (62 - 72 miles).
-To facilitate the crossing and keep daily averages low, there are no rest days.
+Each Stage is between 20 - 22 riding days with a daily average of 62 - 76 miles (100 - 122 km).
+To facilitate the crossing and keep daily averages low, there are few rest days.
+The route is comprised of paved and gravel roads, rail trails, bike paths, and multi-use paths.
+Gravel roads tend to be comprised of large gravel.
+Due to the nature of the route, it will include sections of major highways when alternate routes are not available.
 A general itinerary can be found at the bottom of this page.

 Amenities

-On Route - A mid-route SAG rest stop with a charging center for e-bikes and electronics, drop off or pick up gear and clothing, ice cold beverages, hot coffee or tea, and snacks.
-The mobile SAG vehicle will follow your progress and provide aid to get you through the day.
+On Route - A mid-route SAG rest stop complete with a charging center for e-bikes and electronics, gear and clothing drop off/pick up, beverages, and snacks.
+The mobile SAG vehicle will follow your progress and provide assistance to get you through the day.
 Both the SAG rest stop and mobile SAG are equipped with floor pumps, spare tubes, and tools.
 The route is fully inspected and digitally mapped with full turn by turn directions in both paper and GPS form.
-Each riders location is monitored with a GPS beacon to speed pick up or directions to the route.
-Shuttle transportation is provided to designated points of interest, airports and tour necessary transportation.
+Each riders location is monitored to speed pick up or directions to the route.
+Shuttle transportation is provided to designated points of interest, airports and all tour necessary transportation.

 Overnights - Lodging begins on Orientation Day and concludes when we arrive at the end of the Stage.
-To keep it affordable, TCT is our only camping tour.
-While considered a camping tour, each overnight is located within a few kilometers of motels or hotels and riders are welcome to make alternate lodging arrangements.
-Overnight accommodations include national, provincial and local campgrounds, private campgrounds, community centers, arenas, and a hotel for Orientation Day.
+To keep the tour affordable, TCT is primarily a camping tour.
+However, each overnight is located within a few kilometers of motels or hotels and riders are welcome to make alternate lodging arrangements based on personal needs.
+Overnight accommodations include national, provincial, and private campgrounds, community centers, arenas, and a hotel for check-in and orientation.
 Registered riders will receive a detailed list of each overnight location to share with loved ones and facilitate any alternate lodging.
 Each day rider gear is loaded and transported to the next overnight.
-Optional tent rental and set up is available for folks who want to ride into camp and never worry about setting up their tent and gear.
-Lounge in the End Zone.
-Complete with shade, chairs, electrolytes, snacks, and beverages it’s the perfect place to hang out with your fellow riders and share stories of the day.
-Practice Zen bicycle maintenance at the tuneup table which includes a bike stand, chain cleaning supplies, and bike tools.
-Or just get juiced at the secure charging station for e-bikes, electronics, and CPAP machines.
-Included lodging begins on Orientation Day and concludes when we arrive at the end of each Stage.
+Optional tent/mattress rental and set up is available for folks who want to ride into camp and not worry about setting up their tent and lugging gear.

 Meals - Breakfast, mid-route snack, and dinner are included.
 While we can’t satisfy all special diets, we do provide for vegan, vegetarian, and gluten free diets.
 Dinner is served family style and breakfast is grab and go.
-The mid-route snack is located at the rest stop for the day and usually includes, ice cold beverages, coffee, salty snacks, sweets, fruits, and materials to make sandwiches.
-The staff will prepare dinner and riders are asked to assist with clean-up.
+The mid-route snack is located at the rest stop for the day and usually includes, ice cold beverages, coffee, salty snacks, sweets, fruits, and sandwich making supplies.
+The staff will prepare dinner and riders are asked to assist as able.

 Itinerary